The hole cards view displays hand range information for each view filter.

 - The number of shown down hole cards

-The hands grid provides estimated hand ranges for the selected action.
+The hands grid show estimated hand ranges for each view.

 By default, a weighted hand range is displayed.
 A 100% hand means that hand is always in the hand range.
 A 75% hand means the hand is played 75% of the time.
 Then hands grid can optionally show other values, which is described later.